mk12/mira/README.md

 Think of Mira as a virtual notepad on your friend or loved one's desk.
 Leave a note or drawing to brighten their day.
 Check back later to see if they left a reply.

-Mira is ...
+_Mira is …_

-- **personal**: It's just you and another person.
+- **Personal**: It's just you and another person.
 How you use it is up to you.
-- **ephemeral**: Whatever you draw will slowly fade away over the next 24 hours.
+- **Ephemeral**: Whatever you draw will slowly fade away over the next 24 hours.
-- **unobtrusive**: There are no notifications.
-Never worry about interrupting.
+- **Unobtrusive**: There are no notifications.
+Never worry about interrupting someone.

 ## Features